Renewable energy in Russia

 Renewable energy in Russia mainly consists of hydroelectric energy.
-In 2010, the country was the sixth largest producer of renewable energy in the world, although it was 56th when hydroelectric energy was not taken into account.
-Some 179 TWh of Russia's energy production came from renewable energy sources, out of a total economically feasible potential of 1823 TWh.
-16% of Russia's electricity was generated from hydropower, and less than 1% was generated from all other renewable energy sources combined.
-Roughly 68% of Russia's electricity was generated from thermal power and 16% from nuclear power.

-While most of the large hydropower plants in Russia date from the Soviet era, the abundance of fossil fuels in the Soviet Union and the Russian Federation has resulted in little need for the development of other renewable energy sources.
-By 2020, wind and solar only account to 0.2% of electricity generation, compared to the world average of 10%.
+Russia is rich not only in oil, gas and coal, but also in wind, hydro, geothermal, biomass and solar energy – the resources of renewable energy.
+Practically all regions have at least one or two forms of renewable energy that are commercially exploitable, while some regions are rich in all forms of renewable energy resources.
+However, fossil fuels dominate Russia’s current energy mix, while its abundant and diverse renewable energy resources play little role.

 History

 Most of Russia's renewable energy sources are new and have grown in the past few years.
+Russia was an early leader in the development of renewable energy technologies, but for a variety of reasons, it lost interest in their development except for large hydropower.

-However, hydroelectric power has a long history in Russia, dating back to the Soviet era.
+Hydroelectric power has a long history in Russia, dating back to the Soviet era.
 The rapid expansion of hydroelectric power in the Soviet Union began in 1930, when the total installed capacity equaled 600 MWh.
 The Soviet Union built its first windmill in 1941, which had a capacity of 100 kW.
 By the time the Soviet Union collapsed in 1990, it had a total installed capacity of 65 GWh.
 The largest dams that Russia currently has, including the Sayano-Shushenskaya Dam, were built in the 1950s and 1960s.
 From the 1970s to 2000, the Soviet Union and Russia focused mainly on "traditional" power sources: thermal-, hydro- and nuclear power.
 However, in 1986, the Soviet government announced new energy goals, which included further hydroelectric plant construction as well as the start of small-scale solar and wind use for electricity production.
 Overall, Soviet energy policy focused on nuclear and thermal power, although renewable energy was not completely neglected.
 The dissolution of the Soviet Union prevented those goals from being fulfilled.

 With the formation of the Russian Federation in the 1990s, most of the big dams that were built in the Soviet Union stopped being built.
 Also, the post-Soviet recession caused a lot of the country's infrastructure, like dams, to break down.
 Use of oil and gas for energy took priority in Russia, and renewable energy was ignored.
 This policy lasted until 2008, when Medvedev announced reforms to Russia's energy policies in an attempt to focus more on renewable energy.
 Since then, there has been a rapid development of new renewable energy sources.